hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 #### Rich content with default display in SuperSelect::Multiple

 By default, all content of selected options displays in the “trigger”.
 Visually, this looks ok in `SuperSelect::Single`.
-However, in `SuperSelect::Multiple` selected items are displayed as pill-shaped “tags” so can look quite busy.
+However, in `SuperSelect::Multiple` the selected items are displayed as pill-shaped “tags” so can look quite busy.

 ```handlebars
 <Hds::Form::SuperSelect::Multiple::Field